Zed0ck/ZedockLearningPython/README.md

 Here we learn how to print strings and get input from user.
 We also learn how to use variables to store data and use it later.

+## Lesson Two
+Here we learn to use for loop anf if statement to comparison variable values.
+We created Guess the Number game where we learned to use new function random from random library.